 Hopefully, they'll start to find you a little dull and will start seeking new, like-minded friends...without ever realizing you planned to cut them off in the first place!

 5. Start Appearing Less Available On Social Media

 Social media has its perks and its downsides; it facilitates communication with close friends but also makes it easy for hanger-on friends to contact us excessively.
 Unfortunately, some clingy people are incapable of seeing that you find their constant messages irritating, especially when you're averse to ignoring people and tend reply to them politely.

 Facebook introduces the artificial concept of someone being available 24/7; many of us scroll through our feed late at night, forgetting that the little green "active" button will be appearing next to our name for all to see.
-Emotionally-sound people will realize that you're probably in bed looking at the app on your phone, and won't bombard you with messages and demand support at 4am.
+Emotionally-astute people will realize that you're probably in bed looking at the app on your phone, and won't bombard you with messages and demand support at 4:00 am.

-However, someone who is isolated and vulnerable might subconsciously take this as a sign that you're "there for them".
-When they're bored, depressed or generally struggling, their brain will direct them to your profile and they'll message you.
+However, someone who is isolated and vulnerable might subconsciously take this as a sign that your availability knows no bounds.
+When they're bored, blue or generally struggling, their brain will direct them to your profile and they'll message you.
 This will become a learned behavior (and, of course, applies to other apps including Snapchat).
-This situation rarely ameliorates on its own; you'll need to take measures to make yourself seem less "present" and contactable.
+This situation rarely ameliorates on its own; you'll need to take measures to make yourself seem less 'present' and contactable.

 © 2018 Lucy